 The most common way to upgrade your Qantas ticket using points is through Classic Upgrade Rewards.
 This involves putting in a request for an upgrade and agreeing to pay the number of points relevant to your upgrade should it be successful.

-However, not all requests will get approved, and whether or not your request will make the cut depends on a variety of factors.
+However, not all requests will get approved, and whether or not you make the cut depends on a variety of factors.

 The way Qantas determines who gets an upgrade is not simple and is the source of much confusion and frustration for those who want to use points to upgrade.
 In this article, we’ll explain how Qantas decides who gets upgraded and who misses out.

-Upgrades are worth seeking out and a decent value use of Qantas Points if you are travelling on a paid fare, rather than a redemption.
+Upgrades are worth seeking out and are a great use of Qantas Points if you (or perhaps, your employer) has already bought a ticket with cash.

-- These rules and insights apply only for Qantas-operated flights, where your ticket shows a QF code on the flight (so not booked through a partner airline) and for upgrades using Qantas Points (not other frequent flyer program currencies)
+- These rules only apply for Qantas-operated flights with a QF flight number on the ticket (so not booked through a partner airline) and for upgrades using Qantas Points only

-So if you want to find out whether or not you will be able to secure an upgrade before you purchase your flight, you can search for Classic Flight Rewards on that flight.
-If they are available, your upgrade request will be approved as soon as you put it in.
+So if you want to find out whether or not you will be able to secure an upgrade before you purchase a domestic flight, you can search for Classic Flight Rewards on that flight.
+If seats in the higher cabin are available, your upgrade request will be approved as soon as you put it in.

 This means that when it comes to domestic flights, booking early and being first is key to getting an upgrade.

-For all international flights and for domestic requests that could not be approved immediately, the following priority rules will be applied when distributing upgrades.
+For all international flights and for domestic requests that cannot be approved immediately, the following rules will usually be applied in order when deciding upgrades.

-Status is the most important factor.
-Regardless of when a Platinum members put their requests in, all Platinum requests will always be approved ahead of all Gold members.
+Your frequent flyer status is the most important factor.
+Regardless of when Platinum members put in their requests, all Platinum requests will always be approved ahead of all Gold members.
 Similarly, all Gold members will be approved ahead of Silver members, and so on.